Skip to main content

 FormMeaning

-ToolNameApplies to the whole tool.
+ToolNameApplies to the entire tool.

 {